A gamut of questions must be rushing through your head now:

 Is it possible?
-What do I need to do?
-What are the best countries to import classic vehicles from?
+What do I need to do and what are the best countries to import a classic car from?
 What are the requirements?
 How much does it cost?

-As a big classic cars fan, I like to think about classic cars around the world – I imagine a car covered in dust in an unkempt garage waiting to be driven, as an orphan longing for a loving home.
+As a big classic car fan, I like to think about vintage vehicles around the world.
+I imagine a car covered in dust in an unkempt garage waiting to be restored to its former glory.
 In reality, this is not always the case.
 Most vintage cars you’ll find are well maintained by their current owners or dealerships.

-What are the best countries to import a classic vehicle from?
+What are the best countries to shop for classic cars?

-Second, mind the exchange rate and consider taking the advantage of importing a vintage car from countries that are currently going through the economic crisis such as Spain, Greece, Cyprus, and other economically unstable countries mainly located in Southern Europe.
+Second, mind the exchange rate and consider taking advantage of importing a vintage car from countries that are currently going through the economic crisis – explore Southern and Eastern Europe.

 What are the requirements for importing a classic car for personal use?

-In case the vehicle you want to transport is less than 21 years old, then you might want to read the following rules according to the US Customs and Border Protection:
+If the vehicle is less than 21 years old, you might want to read the following rules.
+According to the US Customs and Border Protection:

-- If the vehicle is not old enough to be exempt from DOT requirements, the importer will have to provide proof that the car conforms to DOT safety regulations.
-Options include a letter from the original manufacturer or a sticker on the inside of the driver’s door indicating that the car was manufactured to U.S. standards.
+- If the vehicle is not old enough to be exempt from DOT requirements, the importer will have to provide proof that it conforms with DOT safety regulations.
+Options include a letter from the original manufacturer or sticker on the inside of the driver’s door indicating that the car was manufactured to U.S. standards.

-It can get a bit tricky as you need to comply not only with the federal laws but also with the rules and regulations of your own state.
-Yet another thing for you to double check.
+Keep in mind that you will need to comply not only with the federal laws but also with the rules and regulations of your own state.
 That is why it may be a good idea to hire a shipping agent – someone who is familiar with the intricacies of importing a vintage vehicle.
-There’s a lot of paperwork involved in the process; therefore, as I had mentioned earlier, you need to be patient.
-Nevertheless, importing a classic car is not as nearly impossible as it may seem.
-Many people without any prior experience have been able to import their prized possession themselves.
-So why can’t you?
-Here is a great read by Kevin Hackett who imported a 1976 Triumph TR6 from Spain to Dubai all by himself.

 How much does it cost to import a classic car?

 Charges to ship a vehicle may range from $3,500 to $5,500 from Europe to the East Coast and from $4,500-6,000 from Japan to the West Coast.
-As well, there is a $500 entry fee plus a 2.5% United States duty tax.
-In most cases, modification costs to bring one vehicle up to U.S. standards average around $15,000.
+There is also a $500 entry fee plus a 2.5% United States duty tax.
+And since President Trump’s tariff proposal, car collectors should also prepare for a heftier import tax bill.

 What about insurance and registration?

-You are almost there: you’ve done all the research, gathered all the necessary information, prepared submitted all required documents, your car has been prepared for shipping and loaded.
+You are almost there.
+You’ve done all the research and gathered all the necessary information.
+You’ve got all the paperwork in order and made sure the car is ready for shipping.
 Once your prized possession clears the border, there will be nothing that can stop you.
 You’ve been waiting so anxiously for this moment!

-Your car will be transported to a warehouse where you will be able to pick it up yourself or hire a shipping company to deliver it to your home.
-Once you receive your car you will need to comply with insurance and registration requirements of your state.
+The shipping company will take your car to a warehouse where you will be able to pick it up yourself or hire an auto transporter to deliver it to your home.
+Once you receive your car, you will need to comply with the insurance and registration requirements of your state.